sougata-github/devops-crash-course/readme.md

 Coding -> Building -> Testing -> Deployment.
 It's an automated conveyer belt for software.

 CI -> Continuous Integration.
-Everytime a dev pushes code, tests run automatically and if something breaks, the pipeline stops and we fix it before moving forward.
+Everytime a developer pushes code, tests run automatically and if something breaks, the pipeline stops and we fix it before moving forward.

 CD -> Continuous Depployment.
 Once all the tests are passed, app is automatically deployed to staging or production.